 Many of us are enjoying the outdoors more than ever now, as we try to limit close contact with others to stay safe.
 Whether you’re a keen hiker or just fancy a short walk – there’s lots hiking and walking trails to enjoy in and around Buxton where you can enjoy the stunning views from various vantage points, pretty woodlands, secluded green spots with hidden history in the landscape and all within easy reach of the town centre.

-Here’s our run down of 9 hikes and walking trails that are definitely worth a look – with something to suit all fitness levels too.
+Here’s 11 of our favourite hikes and walking trails that are definitely worth a look – with something to suit all fitness levels too.
 We’ve added in any links we thought might be useful, otherwise a map or your smart phone will probably be fine.

 Best for: An abundance of bluebells in the woodlands in May

 Distance: Approx 1 mile from the Devonshire Dome

 Walk from Buxton up Devonshire Road past the iconic Devonshire Dome.
 Turn right into Marlborough Road.
 This part of the walk takes you past some attractive Edwardian houses.
 Walk to the top and reach Corbar Road.
 Turn to the right and cross over (not far) and you’ll see the entrance to the woodlands (which is also signposted and you’ll see a large building to the left which is part of the University of Derby.
 You basically need to ascend through the woods and there are various pathways to take you to the top – all of which are very pretty.
 There’s also little story boards along the way – installed by Buxton Civic Association, explaining what flora and fauna you might see and why it’s there.
 Once you’ve reached the edge of the woods at the top you’ll see Corbar Cross.
 The views are fantastic and it doesn’t generally get that busy (less busy than Solomon’s Temple) so a nice spot grab some quiet time and take in the fresh air.